moov-io/terms-dictionary/README.md

-# Dictionary of Key Terms and Acronyms
+# Dictionary of key terms and acronyms

 Below are some simple definitions of terms, acronyms, companies, and projects related to financial services and Moov.
 This is not a complete list, so please feel free to submit a pull request adding a new term with a definition!